voidcrew/Voidcrew-LRP/voidcrew/readme.md

 To develop and maintain a separate codebase is a big task, that many have failed and suffered the consequences of, such as outdated, and messy code.
 It's not necessarily the fault of lack of skill of the people maintaining it, merely the lack of resources and how much continuous effort such an endeavor takes.

-One of the solutions for such, is to base our server on a solid codebase, that is primarily maintained by somebody else, in this case shiptest, and insert our content in a modular fashion, while following the general direction of the upstream, mirroring any changes they do for parity.
+One of the solutions for such, is to base our server on a solid codebase, that is primarily maintained by somebody else, in this case voidcrew, and insert our content in a modular fashion, while following the general direction of the upstream, mirroring any changes they do for parity.

 Git, as a version control system, is very useful, however it is just a very methodical thing, that follows its many algorithms, that sadly cannot always intelligently resolve certain changes in the code in an unambiguous way, giving us conflicts, that need to be resolved in a manual fashion.